-C1 Standard С ourses administered through a concurrent enrollment program are ollege/university catalogued courses with the same departmental esignations, course descriptions, numbers, titles, and credits.
-C1 Required Evidence 1.
-A publicly available list of all courses offered through the concurrent enrollment program with descriptions that are linked to the college/university course catalog.
-Commentary • Concurrent enrollment awards transferable college credit only for college courses offered in a high school. • Publicly available list of concurrent enrollment program course descriptions should match the descriptions listed in the on-campus catalog. • Please refer to the Important Clarifications section on Page 4 for guidance on: O Combining concurrent enrollment with third-party curricula, such as Advanced Placement, International Baccalaureate, Project Lead the Way, state Career and Technical Education standards; One instructor offering a course simultaneously for multiple concurrent enrollment providers; and o Remedial courses. • Each institution has a method of course approval and Concurrent Enrollment program courses operate within the practice, and are typically subject to a process by which approval is granted to offer a course for concurrent enrollment for the first time. • Courses offered through the concurrent enrollment program must be officially approved, cataloged, and offered to matriculated students on-campus on a regular basis.
-Colleges should not create courses to include in their course catalogs that are taught solely to concurrent enrollment students.
-This is especially important for courses in subjects that are not taught on campus, for which the college lacks someone with experience teaching the course and/or the academic credentials to oversee it.
-It is acceptable to offer a one semester college course over an academic year or two trimesters as long as concurrent enrollment program students are held to the college academic standards and are enrolled in the first semester/trimester. • If a course is permanently removed from the college catalog, the institution should phase out all concurrent enrollment sections of the course within a year.
-If it's suspended on campus for a limited time (e.g., one semester or year), but will be reintroduced, it may continue for concurrent enrollment if there are faculty liaisons in the discipline to provide academic oversight. • If providing PDFs of the college course catalog and the list of concurrent enrollment program course descriptions, they should be two separate documents so reviewers can open both at the same time in order to compare descriptions.
-Listing concurrent enrollment program courses in alphabetical order by discipline or course number facilitates these comparisons.
-If providing a PDF or online listing of the entire course catalog, bookmark or identify page numbers to each course offered through the concurrent enrollment program.
+available list of all courses offered through the concurrent program with descriptions that are linked to the college/ course catalog.

+t enrollment awards transferable college credit only for urses offered in a high school.

+ailable list of concurrent enrollment program course is should match the descriptions listed in the on-campus er to the Important Clarifications section on Page 4 for on:

+ning concurrent enrollment with third-party curricula, such as red Placement, International Baccalaureate, Project Lead the ate Career and Technical Education standards;

+structor offering a course simultaneously for multiple rent enrollment providers; and ial courses.

+ution has a method of course approval and Concurrent program courses operate within the practice, and are ibject to a process by which approval is granted to offer a concurrent enrollment for the first time.

+fered through the concurrent enrollment program must be oproved, cataloged, and offered to matriculated students is on a regular basis.
+Colleges should not create courses to heir course catalogs that are taught solely to concurrent students.
+This is especially important for courses in subjects t taught on campus, for which the college lacks someone ence teaching the course and/or the academic credentials to It is acceptable to offer a one semester college course over ic year or two trimesters as long as concurrent enrollment udents are held to the college academic standards and are the first semester/trimester.

+is permanently removed from the college catalog, the should phase out all concurrent enrollment sections of the nin a year.
+If it's suspended on campus for a limited time semester or year), but will be reintroduced, it may continue rent enrollment if there are faculty liaisons in the discipline to ademic oversight.

+PDFs of the college course catalog and the list of concurrent program course descriptions, they should be two separate is so reviewers can open both at the same time in order to escriptions.
+Listing concurrent enrollment program courses tical order by discipline or course number facilitates these ns.
+If providing a PDF or online listing of the entire course pokmark or identify page numbers to each course offered e concurrent enrollment program.